wodoame/bam/mindmap.md

       - `private String accountHolderName;`: Name of the account holder
   - Methods
   - ``
+`InputHandler` class accepts inputs in their correct format with an error message if the format does not match `InputValidator` class validates the inputs provided by the user

 Changes to make:
 Create some seed data